Original Medicare Part B typically covers 80% of equipment rental costs if –

 What coverage do you get with Medicare Advantage Plans ?

-They have to, by law, provide at least the same services as Medicare, and often provide more.
+They have to, by law, provide at least the same services as Original Medicare, and often provide more.

 To find out exactly what the process is for getting your DME through an Advantage plan, you will need to contact your plan provider and ask about their network of doctors and suppliers.

 Failure to use the right doctors and suppliers will lead to a loss of coverage for your equipment.